-12 Historical Fiction Novels To Your Reading List If You're Obsessed With The Glamour Of Old Hollywood
+12 Historical Fiction Novels With All The Glamour Of Old Hollywood

 But life waits for no movie marathon, so you, like me, might be looking for some stories about the glitz, glamour and undeniable drama of Old Hollywood in the form of historical fiction novels that you can read on your lunch break or during a morning commute.
 Well, look no further, because I've compiled 12 novels below, all set between 1917 to 1960 (the period most widely recognized as the Golden Age of Hollywood) that put big screen heroines at the forefront.
 Some of these novels tackle fictionalized accounts of real stars like Jean Harlow and Grace Kelly, while others create legendary actresses of their own, like Taylor Jenkins Reid's Evelyn Hugo.
 But all of them capture the magic of the bygone era: